JSheare/TGF_and_glow_search_program/README.md

     python search.py yymmdd yymmdd detector custom

-####**'plastics' Mode:**
+####**'allscints' Mode:**
-This mode tells the program to run the short event search algorithm on all plastic scintillators (by default the program only searches the large plastic scintillator).
+This mode tells the program to run the short event search algorithm on all the scintillators (by default the program only searches the large plastic scintillator).
 To run the program in this mode, run the program the same as above but add the word 'plastics' to the end:

-    python search.py yymmdd yymmdd detector plastics
+    python search.py yymmdd yymmdd detector allscints

 ####**'template' Mode:**
 In order to accurately calibrate the large plastic scintillator, the program needs a template.
 New templates must be made